Edov95/flexible-payload/README.md

 # Simulation tool

-This is a simulation tool made for simulating satellite and manage the payload with a nearual Network.
+This is a simulation tool made for simulating satellite and manage the payload with a neural Network.
 In order to be as flexible as possible this tool is created with a modular structure.

 ## How it works